How Does Homeschooling Work? FAQs & Tips for Homeschooling Your Child

 Let’s dive right in with the question that everyone wants to know...how much does it cost?
 This is kind of a tough question to answer because every family is different.

-Let me begin by saying that there is no flat fee for homeschooling your children.
-However, you also will need to know that you may not have access to the benefits from your taxpayer dollars in the public school system after choosing to homeschool.
+There is no flat fee for homeschooling your children.
+However, you need to know that you may not have access to the benefits from your taxpayer dollars in the public school system after choosing to homeschool.
 Some states make public school resources available to homeschoolers and some do not.
-It just depends on the state laws.
+It depends on the state laws.

 First of all, my child no longer desired every new toy or every pair of super-cool, must-have sneakers that he saw the other kids wearing.
 Also, I found that the amount of money I was spending on school fundraisers the previous year was more than I spent on a whole year’s worth of curriculum!
 Once we put it in perspective, we were getting quite the bargain as homeschoolers.
 While cost is certainly something to consider, lots of families find that homeschooling actually saves money in the long run.